 Looking at the cost, durability, and sound quality, we’ve gathered and listed some of the best violin brands for beginners and intermediate students to help you out in your search for the best starter violins.

-Here’s the best violin brands that you can find in stores and online:
+Here are the best violin brands that you can find in stores and online:

 - Franz Hoffmann